withteja/Collabwatch/README.md

 - They will also be able to mute themselves and change speaker settings of the other peers on the "table" to cutomise their ideal environment for learning.
 - A doodle space for the people on the same "table" to explain ideas that they couldn't explain well enough verbally.

+## Expected Clients
+This product is useful for all students but more useful for middle-schoolers, high-schoolers and college students than it is for kidergarteners.
+It is especially useful for students that are enrolled in Distance Learning Programs or other online courses.

+## Potential Business Plan
 ---